Must-know Malaysia Leave Types and Overtime Pay Rates

 According to the Employment Act, employees who work overtime on a Normal Working Day should be paid 1.5 x hourly rate of pay.

-For example, let’s say Kenneth is paid a monthly salary RM1,950 to work 7.5 hours per Normal Working Day.
-Over the course of 26 work days for the month, his ordinary rate of pay* would be:
+For example, let’s say employee Kenneth is paid a monthly salary RM1,950 to work 7.5 hours per Normal Working Day.
+Over the course of 26 work days for the month, his ordinary rate of pay would be:

 Monthly salary / No. of work days in the relevant month =